MSN.com Homepage official site

-MSN also known as Microsoft Netwok is a microsoft web portal from 1995.
+MSN also known as Microsoft Network is a microsoft web portal home page from 1995.

-The website will redirect you depending on your country to a specific page.
+The msn homepage website will redirect you depending on your country to a specific home page.

-There is almost one web for each country.
-You can find the worlwide map here
+The msn website has almost one web for each country.
+You can find the home page worldwide map here

 - Africa: Argelia and South Africa